Connect with others who understand.

 • Severe acne

-According to Mayo Clinic, too much androgen can also result in infertility — making it harder for women to get pregnant, and men may also have fertility issues.
+High androgen levels can also result in infertility, making it harder for women to get pregnant, according to Mayo Clinic.
+Men may also have fertility issues.

 Cause of Nonclassic CAH